ll1ness/cubowerk-server/README.md

-# cubowerk
+# cubowerk repository
-Cubowerk repository main.
+This is CuboWerk official repository.
+He is loading current version of launcher, loading information of actual packages, name, ico's, information for packages.